vercel/modelfusion/docs/guide/function/generate-text.md

 ### Chat Prompts

-Chat prompts are a higher-level prompt template that contains a list of chat messages.
-They can be either a [TextChatPrompt](/api/interfaces/TextChatPrompt) or a [MultiModalChatPrompt](/api/interfaces/MultiModalChatPrompt).
+[Chat prompts](/api/interfaces/ChatPrompt) are a higher-level prompt template that contains a list of chat messages.

 Chat prompts are a combination of a system message and a list of user and assistant messages.